orospakr/diatropikon/README.md

     # then, port forward the Kubernetes API server locally:
     $ vagrant ssh -- -L8080:localhost:8080

-Now you can run the Diatropikon program directly in its repo:
+Now you can run Diatropikon directly in its repo, against a bundled example project:

     $ DEBUG=1 DIA_ENV=local ./bin/dt -d example deploy